marcus/item-sorter/README.md

      - **Recent Files:** Files less than or equal to 72 hours old are moved to the `Recents` folder.
      - **Older Files:** Files older than 72 hours are moved to the `AI Library` under the suggested categories.
    - **Scheduled Maintenance:** Every hour, the application checks the `Recents` folder and moves files older than three days to the `AI Library`.
+   - **Re-categorization:** When using the `--recategorize` flag, the app analyzes files in the specified folders and suggests better categorizations based on file names and existing folder structure.

 ## Running in Background (Production)